medvedevgroup/HowDeSBT/tutorial/README.md

 overestimating the Bloom filter size has only a minor effect on the overall HowDe-SBT file sizes and query times.

+_Also note that this size is much smaller than would be typical for real data._
+This tutorial has atypically small reads files and a small number of experiments.
+SBTs for real data typically use much larger Bloom filters, with sizes in the billions.

 Version 1.0.1 of ntcard was used, fetched as follows:
 ```bash
 git clone https://github.com/bcgsc/ntCard --branch "1.0.1"